 Skip to content

-The Pneumococcal protection project is a National Health and Medical Research Council (NHMRC) funded study that aims to determine whether immunisation with 23vPPV (Pneumovax) generates an adequate immune response in Indigenous adults and whether prior pneumococcal vaccination is a factor that could reduce the immune response.
+The Pneumococcal immunisation protection and awareness project (PIPPA) was a National Health and Medical Research Council (NHMRC) funded study that aimed to determine whether immunisation with 23vPPV (Pneumovax) generates an adequate immune response in Indigenous adults, and whether prior pneumococcal vaccination is a factor that could reduce the immune response.

-It is hoped that this study will contribute substantially to the immunogenicity evidence base for pneumococcal vaccine policy for Indigenous Australians and other high risk population groups receiving multiple dose of 23vPP.
+It was hoped that the study would contribute substantially to the immunogenicity evidence base for pneumococcal vaccine policy for Indigenous Australians and other high risk population groups receiving multiple dose of 23vPP.